abbyhensler/HackerRank/README.md

-# HackerRank
-This is a repository of my solutions to HackerRank problems.
+This is a repository of my solutions to SQL practice problems (HackerRank and LeetCode).